jtgjohn/NetworkProgramming/hw2/README.txt

 This homework builds a server that we can netcat into.
+It takes two arguments: the dictionary filename and the maximum word size.
 The server can hold up to 5 clients at one time.
 When a client is connected, they are told how many other clients are currently playing the game and how many letters are in the secret word.